Chicken Pakora Recipe (Crispy Indian Fried Chicken Fritters)

-Here are some more pakora recipes that you can make at home – Chawal Ke Pakode, Moong Dal Pakoda, Corn Pakoda, Palak Pakoda, and Punjabi Bread Pakora.
+Here are some more pakora recipes that you can make at home: Moong Dal Pakoda, Onion Pakoda, Aloo Pakora, and Paneer Pakora.

-My recipe makes the crispiest chicken pakora as I double fry them.
-The first frying is to cook the chicken and remove all the moisture from the outer surface and the second frying makes them very crispy from the outside yet juicy from the inside.
+My recipe for the crispiest chicken pakora involves double-frying.
+The first frying cooks the chicken and removes all the moisture from the outer surface, and the second frying makes them very crispy on the outside yet juicy on the inside.

 This gluten-free chicken pakora recipe can be easily doubled or tripled.
 Just make sure to fry the pakoras in batches.